GAGGIUINO/gaggiuino.github.io/docs/learning/wiring-basics.md

 From the left:
 1. White plastic, first from the left – **JST**, those will just plug into the board.
 Those should come in the kit, but you may need to connect the cables (splice to another cable and add a connector – e.g. fork for SSR).
 It’s OK to splice those tiny cables to thicker cables.
-2. Second from the left – **QC connector**, sometimes refered to as spade.
+2. Second from the left – **QC connector**, sometimes referred to as spade.
 Those will plug into various parts of the machine like switches and into 4 big connectors (3PLN) at the board.
 You will primarily use female connectors as seen in the picture, but some setups may use male connectors.
 3. **Spade connector**, Third from the left.
 Sometimes referred to as fork connector (yes, spade semantics are confusing).
 Those will connect to SSR with screw-on.
 4. **BN connector**, sometimes referred to as butt connector, first from the right – those will connect two high voltage cables together, as those shouldn’t be soldered due to added resistance.
 After connecting remember to add the insulation on top of this connector.
 5. **Low voltage cable splicing** – connecting two low voltage cables together, that may be optional depending on your route.
 Western Union Splice and soldering – see [recommendations page](learning/learning-sources.md).